Chemist Warehouse: Business model

 Chemist Warehouse uses a complex franchise structure to circumvent Australian regulations that limit how many pharmacies a company can operate in any one area.
 The company's structure allows it to "control" about 400 pharmacies across Australia, and it makes up about 50 percent of the market share.
 The business model used by Chemist Warehouse is thought to involve minimal equity investment by individual pharmacists who agree to the trading terms enforced across the group.
 Individual pharmacists working under the Chemist Warehouse umbrella benefit from the bulk purchasing power that comes with being part of the company.

 Unlike traditional pharmacies, Chemist Warehouse generates most of its sales from non-prescription products such as vitamins, fragrances, cosmetics and baby formula.
 Chemist Warehouse also partly owns several brands including Bondi Protein Co, Goat Soap, Barely Intimate Skincare, Bambi Mini and the Wagner supplement brand.
 It is a shareholder in medical vape manufacturer Liber Pharmaceuticals.

 In addition to online shopping through Chemist Warehouse websites, the company trades on several e-commerce marketplaces.
 It sells to China on Alibaba's Tmall Global and Kaola platforms, and to Southeast Asia on Lazada.
 The company sold more than worth of stock during the first seven hours of Alibaba’s Singles’ Day sale in November 2018.
+Chemist Warehouse UAE launched their online retail in October 2025, delivering across the UAE with plans to deliver the wider GCC countries in the future.